 1. Define Hospital Pharmacy.

-Ans.
 A hospital pharmacy is a clinic that stores and distributes drugs to inpatients.
-Hospital pharmacies typically store a wider variety of drugs than neighbourhood pharmacies, along with more specialised and investigational medications.
+Hospital pharmacies typically store a wider variety of drugs than neighborhood pharmacies, along with more specialized and investigational medications.
 Outpatients can receive over-the-counter and prescribed medications from hospital pharmacies.

 2. Explain the Diagnostic Centre Meaning.

-Ans.
-A diagnostic centre meaning says that it is a facility that provides testing services to the medical community as well as the general public.
+A diagnostic center means that it is a facility that provides testing services to the medical community as well as the general public.
 A diagnostic technique is an examination used to assess a disorder, disease, or sickness by identifying an individual's particular areas of weakness and power.

 3. Give Some Hospital Course Examples.

-Ans.
-MBBS, BUMS, BDS, BHMS, MSc, BAMS, MBA in hospital administration, pharmacy, psychology, are some hospital course example.
+MBBS, BUMS, BDS, BHMS, M. Sc, BAMS, MBA in hospital administration, pharmacy, psychology are some hospital course examples.